-6 Summary and discussion The article focused on developing an algorithm to reconstruct the wind measurements during the complete VL1 mission.
-VL1 performed wind direction and speed measurements on the surface of Mars for 2245 sols, thus the dataset produced by the wind reconstruction is significant in its size.
+6 Summary and discussion

+The article focused on developing an algorithm to reconstruct the wind measurements during the complete VL1 mission.
+VL1 performed wind direction and speed measurements on the surface of Mars for 2245 sols; thus the data set produced by the wind reconstruction is significant in its size.

 The wind measurement system of VL1 consisted of two orthogonal hot-film wind sensors and a quadrant sensor for solving the ambiguity in wind direction.
-The quadrant sensor failed during sol 45 and one of the wind sensors broke down during sol 378, thus only one of these three instruments remained fully intact for the VL1 mission.
+The quadrant sensor failed during sol 45, and one of the wind sensors broke down during sol 378; thus only one of these three instruments remained fully intact for the VL1 mission.
 However, with the algorithm described in this report, it was possible to reconstruct the wind measurements with a reasonable accuracy.
-Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.